jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 // CREATE a variable called swapHappened
 // LOOP over the array in ascending order (i)
 //  LOOP over the array.length-1-i in ascending order (j)
-//  SET swapHappened  to true
+//  SET swapHappened  to false
 //  LOOP over the array while j < i - 1
 //   IF arr[j] is > arr[i]
 //    SWAP the elements
-//    SET swapHappened to false
+//    SET swapHappened to true
 //   END IF
 //  END LOOP
-//  IF swapHappened is false
+//  IF swapHappened is not true
-//   BREAK
+//   BREAK the loop
 //  END IF
 // END LOOP
 // RETURN THE ARRAY